 A complaint is defined as any expression of dissatisfaction by any party involved in an appeal or examination/inquiry/hearing.
 A justified complaint is one where there is substance in the allegation made by the complainant.

-The Commission cannot review a decision which has been issued.
-Such a decision can only be challenged by an application for judicial review to High Court.
-However, the Commission may issue an amended decision or Commissioner's report correcting:
+The Commission cannot reconsider or make changes of substance to an appeal decision after it has been issued.
+Appeal decisions can only be challenged by an application for judicial review to High Court.
+However, the Commission may issue an amended decision or report correcting:-

 - obvious typographical and textual errors; and/or

-- wording which all parties, including the Commission and Commissioner, agree cannot be right.
+- wording which the Commission and all parties to the appeal agree cannot be right.

 Procedure for Making Complaints

-Complaints should be made within 6 months of the date of the Commission's decision on an appeal or within 6 months of the date of a Departmental decision on an examination/inquiry/hearing case.
+Complaints should be made within 6 months of the date of the Commission's decision on an appeal or within 6 months of the date of a Departmental or council decision on an examination/inquiry/hearing case.

-All complaints should be made in writing and addressed to:-Chief Administrative Officer
+All complaints should be made in writing and addressed to:-

 87-91 Great Victoria Street

 Complaints will be acknowledged within 7 working days of receipt.
 Complaints will be investigated and a full reply will normally be issued within 4 weeks of receipt.
 Where it is not possible to issue a full reply within 4 weeks, a holding reply will be issued within that period indicating when a full response might be expected.